pashaproton/binary-tree/README.md

 ---

 Each implementation contains next functions or methods depends on language paradigm:

-- **Depth first values** - explore the nodes of the tree, starting from a root node, and it returns a list of node values in the order they were visited
+- **Depth first values** - explore the nodes of the tree, starting from a root node, and it returns a list of node values in the order they were visited.
 - **Breath first Values** - visiting all root immediate children before moving on to their children, and so on.
 - **Tree Includes** - checks whether a given value exists within a binary tree.
 - **Tree Sum** - The "Tree Sum" function calculates the sum of all the values stored in the nodes of a binary tree.